 Prerequisites: Biology and Chemistry; Description: Students study disease processes and how humans are affected.
 Emphasis is placed on prevention and treatment of disease.
 Students will differentiate between normal and abnormal physiology in laboratory and field investigations.
 This course is recommended for students interested in medically related careers.

 SCIENCE - ADDITIONAL COURSES

-Credits: 1 per course Prerequisite: TEA Pre-requisite and ARD
+Prerequisite: TEA Pre-requisite and ARD

 Committee decision